 Landlord and Tenant Ordinance Chapter 27 No. 16 – Section 3

 No Lease for a term exceeding three years or surrender of any land shall be valid as a lease or surrender, unless the same shall be made by deed duly registered; but any agreement in writing to let or surrender any land shall be valid and take effect as an agreement to execute a lease or surrender, and the person who shall be in the possession of the land in pursuance of any agreement to let may, from payment of rent or other circumstances, be construed to be a tenant from year to year.

 Property Tax collections will be fully implanted in 2017 based on The Property Tax Act 2009, with minor amendments to the Valuation of Land Act.
 It should be noted that the legislation provides for exemptions to homeowners on the basis of inability to pay.
-New tax invoices will be issued in 2017, subsequent to the completion of the valuation roll prepared by the Commissioner of Valuations and the assessment roll prepared by the Inland Revenue Division.
-It should be noted that under the Valuations of Land Act, every owner is required to submit a return which will be used by the Valuation Division to calculate the Annual rental value, failing which the Division will prepare its own valuation.
-For more information you can visit – http://www.finance.gov.tt/propertytax/
+New tax invoices are to be issued, subsequent to the completion of the valuation roll prepared by the Commissioner of Valuations and the assessment roll prepared by the Inland Revenue Division.
+It should be noted that under the Valuations of Land Act, every owner is required to submit a return which will be used by the Valuation Division to calculate the Annual rental value, failing which the Division will prepare its own valuation

 TAXATION ON RENTAL INCOME